 Located in Pentwater, Michigan, Jilly’s Gallery is a studio art gallery filled with one-of-a-kind pieces of art, fused glass, jewelry, and a contagious level of energy.
 Full-time artist and gallery owner, Jilly, especially enjoys making customized porcelain clay figurines of animals and people.
 We are thrilled that Jilly agreed to make a custom piece for our Saturday award presentation.

 ORCA (the Organization for Reinforcement Contingencies with Animals) is a student organization and laboratory research group within the University of North Texas’ Department of Behavior Analysis.
 ORCA undergraduate and graduate students help with planning the conference and volunteer their time during the conference to ensure its success.
 We would not be able to run the conference without their support!

-The Art and Science of Animal Training Conference, now going into its ninth year, was created as a way to educate animal trainers and pet owners about the science of animal training and “what’s new” in the field of animal training.
+The Art and Science of Animal Training Conference, now going into its tenth year, was created as a way to educate animal trainers and pet owners about the science of animal training and “what’s new” in the field of animal training.
 Speakers at the event include some of the most respected experts in the fields of animal training and behavior analysis.

 Every year, attendees come from all over the United States, and even from abroad!
 The majority of attendees are professional dog trainers or dog owners.
 In addition, the event attracts veterinarians, horse trainers, bird trainers and zoo keepers from around the United States.

 Your company can make an impression that will last long after the event by sponsoring our conference.
 By connecting with the pet professionals and pet owners at our event, your company can strengthen brand awareness, build customer loyalty, and showcase new products or technologies.
 Your company will also gain wider recognition through exposure on our website and social media channels.

 For specific sponsorship opportunities, please contact Mary Hunter for a copy of our sponsor prospectus.